 As the Lab resumes operations, all employees scheduled to come to work on site must complete a daily pre-entry screening to determine if they may have been exposed to COVID-19.
 All staff and guests will be asked to check their temperature and review a set of health-related questions on a printed card before leaving home.

 DOE has mandated that cloth face coverings be worn in public settings.
 Face coverings are not respirators or personal protective equipment (PPE).
-They are also not the kind of masks worn by health care workers (N-95 or K-95).
+They are also not the kind of masks worn by health care workers (N-95).
 The Lab will provide a cloth face covering for you, or you may bring in your own.

 To maintain productivity during the COVID-19 pandemic, the Lab has expanded its Flexible Work Arrangement policies.
 Employees have access to a list of remote work IT resources that will help them work from an off-site location.